Last Updated on 26 July 2023 by Alastair Digby

 - Alerts can account for business context to focus on the most critical risks that pose danger to your digital assets

-Types of Risks Attack Surface Monitoring Mitigates
+Types of Security Risks Attack Surface Monitoring Mitigates

 There are many types of cyber risks that attack surface monitoring mitigates and protects against.
 Here is a brief run-through of some of the more significant risks security teams will be able to manage better with an attack surface monitoring solution.
 This list is non-exhaustive.